Audi Q7 hybrid review

 Audi offers two powertrains for this Q7 – 55 TFSI e and 60 TFSI e.
 The basic difference between the two is power output, while other components, such as gearbox, are the same.
 Regardless of powertrain, the Q7 plug-in offers rapid acceleration: combining a 3.0-litre V6 engine with an electric motor was always going to result in brisk performance.
 As for trims, there are five to choose from.

-With prices starting around £65,000 and rising to around £80,000, the Audi is comparable with its rivals: the BMW X5 xDrive45e, Volvo XC90 Recharge and Range Rover Sport PHEV all start in and around the £65,000 to £70,000 mark.
+With prices running from around £67,000 to around £97,000, the Audi is comparable with its rivals: the BMW X5 xDrive45e, Volvo XC90 Recharge and Range Rover Sport PHEV all start in and around the £65,000 to £70,000 mark.
 Each offers much the same as the Q7, in that they're large, luxurious SUVs with petrol-electric powertrains – although only the Range Rover and Volvo are available as seven-seaters.

 All things considered, the Q7 TFSI e is a much more relevant car than the old diesel Q7 e-tron.
 While the plug-in Q7 will no doubt offer some savings to those who'd otherwise run a diesel or petrol Q7 (especially company-car drivers) it isn’t as straightforward a financial decision as some smaller plug-in hybrids.
 For a more detailed look at the Q7 TFSI e, read on for the rest of our in-depth review…